toelapiut/Insta/README.md

 ![screenshot from 2017-12-10 00-45-25](https://user-images.githubusercontent.com/28382424/33799799-f1a3e674-dd43-11e7-89ad-7c935f22a63f.png)

 ## Description
-* post images with captions
+* post images with captions :mount_fuji:
-* view list of other users
+* view list of other users :family:
-* follow other users and see their posts on their timeline
+* follow other users and see their posts on their timeline :couple:
 * like a post :+1:
 * comment on a post :speech_balloon:
 * download an image